openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/legacy-upgrade.md

   - Data Plane: The registration heartbeat has been changed from NATS to gRPC.

 **Pool CRDs:**
-  - The pool CRDs have been renamed `DiskPools` (previously, Replicated Storage Pools).
+  - The pool CRDs have been renamed `DiskPools` (previously, MayastorPools).
   :::

 1. To start the upgrade process, the following previously deployed components have to be deleted.